scottvr/gtrsnipe/README.md

 E|-----------------------------------------4--2--0|
 ```

-The default scoring doesn't work perfectly for this piece.
-To my ears and hands, there is too much playing on a single string, and for my classical guitar, those 3-6-9 fret spans are impossible for me to play comforably.
-So, let's remove the penalty for switching strings and see what happens to that `3-6-3-6-9 ...`:  measure:
+The default scoring doesn't work perfectly for this piece, imo.
+To my ears and hands, there is too much playing on a single string, and on my classical guitar, those 3-6-9 fret spans are impossible for me to play comfortably.
+So, let's remove the penalty for switching strings and see what happens to that `3-6-3-6-9 ...` measure:

 ```
 e|------------------------------------------------|